agmath/agmath.github.io/DiscreteForComputing.md

 <br/>
 *This software-agnostic course connects first year computer science students with the mathematics that underlays the foundations of computer programming.
-Students should expect to be exposed to mathematical concepts and immediately consider how they are relevant to programming and software.
-This course currently makes use of zyBooks, but Dr. Caples, Dr. Frasier, and Dr. Gilbert are developing an interactive, open-source book using PreTeXt and MyOpenMath for future semesters.*<br/>
+Students should expect to be exposed to mathematical concepts and immediately consider how they are relevant to programming and software development.*<br/>
 <br/><br/>